- The Discord outbound packet loss is one of the most common issues related to this app.

 If these seem all too familiar to you, it may be the fault of packet loss.
 So you do understand how annoying this could get, especially when you’re all focused on stealing the victory from your virtual enemies.

 What is outbound packet loss?

 Before we get to that, you must understand what packet loss is.
 Packet loss occurs whenever data packets on the network never reach their destination.
-For instance, you send a data packet to a server, and it doesn’t make it there.
+So, for instance, you send a data packet to a server that doesn’t make it there.

 The server doesn’t get the packet, so it keeps listening until the packet reaches it.
 In the meantime, you will experience lag or jitter.
-If the packet loss is high, you will eventually lose connection.
+However, you will eventually lose connection if the packet loss is high.

-Outbound packet loss occurs when the packets that you send never make it to the destination, as opposed to inbound packet loss, which is typical for data that you receive from the server.
+Outbound packet loss occurs when the packets you send never make it to the destination, unlike inbound packet loss, which is typical for data you receive from the server.

 Long story short:

 - Outbound = data that flows outward of your PC/network